steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 ### Introduction
+This article is intended as supplementary information for a CZI EOSS Cycle 6 grant proposal asking for funding to support efforts to modernize SciPy's aging Fortran dependencies.

 SciPy is an open source library for mathematics, science, and engineering [[1]](#1).
 It provides user-friendly APIs to a wide range of tools for